 Eating well is one of the best things we can do to keep ourselves healthy.
 Our diet and whether it has all the essentials, not only impacts our health but also our energy levels and capacity to enjoy life.
 It’s sobering to note that people who are obese appear to do worse with COVID-19.

-In this article, we'll help you understand the Nutrition Check so you can decide where you need to focus in order to improve your score.
+In this article, we'll help you understand the Nutrition Check found in the Evergreen Life app, so you can decide where you need to focus in order to improve your score.
 Whilst there are many differing opinions about what a healthy diet looks like, we offer some practical tips in areas where experts broadly agree, with links to a lot more information if you want to explore further.

 What does a healthy diet look like?

-Food is one of the great joys of life, but as well as the taste we need to remember why we must eat.
-It's for the nutrients, vitamins, minerals and trace elements that our bodies need to function.
+Food is one of the great joys of life, but as well as the taste, we need to remember why we must eat - it’s for the nutrients, vitamins and minerals and trace elements that our bodies need to function.
 Briefly that's;

 Macronutrients: The three macronutrients are protein, carbohydrate and fat.
-Carbohydrates and fat are used to provide energy, measured in calories, where proteins are normally used for building structure.
+Carbohydrates and fat are used to provide energy (measured in calories) whereas proteins are normally used for building structure.
 ‘Macro’ means large, so these nutrients are required in large amounts.
 You can learn more about macronutrients here.

-Fibre: Food that is difficult for your body to digest, improves bowel health.
-It’s found abundantly in fruit, raw and briefly cooked veg, and wholemeal bread.
+Fibre: Food that is difficult for your body to digest, improves gut health and provides food for your gut bacteria.
+It’s found abundantly in fruit, vegetables, wholegrain foods (such as wholegrain bread and brown rice) and pulses (peas, beans and lentils).

 These tips are not intended for people following specific diets based on medical advice, religious teachings or personal preference.
 They are also not intended for those with particular needs such as pregnant women.